the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 > **TL;DR**
 >
 > In this post, I:
-> - discusses themes I navigated during my recent AI / ML job search
+> - discuss themes I navigated during my recent AI / ML job search
-> - shares strategies for interview expectations / real problems companies are dealing with
+> - share strategies for interview expectations / real problems companies are dealing with
-> - provides targeted advice for how to demonstrate your value and land your next role
+> - provide targeted advice for how to demonstrate your value and land your next role
 >
 > **Who this post is for**
 >